Elliot Page: Sexuality and gender

-On February 14, 2014, Page came out as a lesbian during a speech at the Human Rights Campaign's "Time to Thrive" conference in Las Vegas.
-In November 2017, he claimed to have been outed at age 18 by filmmaker Brett Ratner while on the set of X-Men: The Last Stand.
-This was corroborated by co-star Anna Paquin, who said that she was present when Ratner made the comment.
-In a lengthy Facebook post, Page expressed gratitude towards people who spoke out against abuse, and expressed frustration at the pattern of those who continued to remain silent on such matters.
+On February 14, 2014, Page came out as a lesbian during his speech at the Human Rights Campaign's "Time to Thrive" conference in Las Vegas.
+(Note: Attributed to multiple references:) In a November 2017 Facebook post, he shared his experiences of sexual harassment and assault in the workplace, and claimed to have been outed at age 18 by filmmaker Brett Ratner while on the set of X-Men: The Last Stand.
+Page's claim was corroborated by his co-star Anna Paquin, who said she witnessed the interaction.
 In 2014, Page was included in The Advocates annual "40 Under 40" list.
+In 2015, he received the Human Rights Campaign Vanguard Award.

 Page's 2021 appearance on Time was the first for an openly trans man.

 On December 1, 2020, Page came out on social media as a trans man, specifying his pronouns as he and they, and revealed his new name, Elliot.
 Page explained that his decision to speak openly about his gender identity was partially prompted by the COVID-19 pandemic, and partially by the anti-transgender rhetoric in politics and the news cycle.
 GLAAD spokesperson Nick Adams stated that Page "will now be an inspiration to countless trans and non-binary people".
 Page's former wife, Emma Portner, expressed support for him coming out that same day on her Instagram account, saying she was "so proud" of Page.
 Netflix tweeted: "So proud of our superhero!
 We love you Elliot!"
-Canadian Prime Minister Justin Trudeau and various celebrities including Ellen DeGeneres, Miley Cyrus, James Gunn, and Kumail Nanjiani, expressed support for Page after the announcement.
+Canadian prime minister Justin Trudeau and various celebrities including Ellen DeGeneres, Miley Cyrus, James Gunn, and Kumail Nanjiani, expressed support for Page after the announcement.
 That same day, Netflix announced that it would update Page's credits and metadata across all titles to reflect his name.
 These changes were completed by December 8, 2020.

 Page appeared on the cover of the March 29 / April 5, 2021, issue of Time, making him the first openly trans man to do so.
 He requested that Wynne Neilly photograph him for the cover because he wanted another transgender person to be the photographer.
 In the featured article, he described himself as queer and non-binary, and revealed that at the time he came out, he had been recovering from undergoing top surgery (subcutaneous mastectomy), a process that he described as "life-saving".
 Page also revealed that at the age of nine, he first talked about his gender identity: "I felt like a boy ...
 I wanted to be a boy.
 I would ask my mom if I could be someday."